 Unigold Inc. ("Unigold" or the "Corporation") was incorporated pursuant to the Business Corporations Act (Ontario) on May 9, 1990.
-The Corporation's corporate head office is located at 401 Bay Street, Suite 2704, P.O.
-Box 4, Toronto, ON, M5H 2Y4.
+The Corporation's new corporate head office is located at 372 Bay Street, Suite 1800, Toronto, ON, M5H 2W9.

 Unigold is in the business of exploring its mineral concession properties in the Dominican Republic ("DR").